21 Weird But Genius Baby & Toddler Amazon Products That Will Make Your Life Easier

 Much to the chagrin of well rested parents everywhere, infants can't remain swaddled forever.
 Until the invention of this puffy, marshmallowy sleep suit, babies (and parents) just had to struggle during the transition.
 The genius of the Merlin lies in the gentle weighted arms and legs, which prevent babies from flailing their limbs about and waking themselves up.
 Magic, indeed.

-2. A Whale Shaped Practice Urinal
+2. A Frog Shaped Practice Urinal

 3. A 'Snotsucker' You'll Actually Want